Griffin (Marvel Comics): Fictional character biography

-During the "Fear Itself" storyline, Griffin is among the inmates to escape from the Raft after Juggernaut becomes Kuurth, the Breaker of Stone, and damages the facility heavily.
-Griffin assists Basilisk, Man-Bull, and another inmate in a bank robbery.
-When Hercules arrives to fight them, he recognizes the fourth person to be Hecate.
-During the fight between Hercules and the villains, Hecate looks into the Shield of Perseus and regains her memories.
-Hecate's magic turned Griffin into a more feline form.
+During the "Fear Itself" storyline, Griffin is among the inmates who escape from the Raft after Juggernaut damages the facility.
+Griffin assists Basilisk, Man-Bull, and Hecate in a bank robbery.
+Hecate's magic turns Griffin into a more feline form.
 When Hercules fights a resurrected Kyknos, Basilisk and Man-Bull flee while Griffin stays behind and becomes Hercules' steed.
 After Hercules recovers, Hercules and Griffin track down Basilisk and Man-Bull and convince them to help fight Kyknos and Hecate.
-After Kyknos was defeated and Hecate escapes, Griffin, Man-Bull, and Basilisk return to their normal forms.
+After Kyknos is defeated and Hecate escapes, Griffin, Man-Bull, and Basilisk return to their normal forms.

 Max Fury, Nick Fury's Life Model Decoy, later recruits Griffin into the Masters of Evil.